 In fact, the reason Google is updating its algorithms so often is that it wants to ensure that only good SEO practices are implemented by website owners on a daily basis.
 Proper techniques are those that not only help a web page rank higher but most of all those that help people find relevant information effortlessly.
 In the SEO world, we call them white hat techniques.

 In other words, SEO is here to serve not only you – a website owner, blogger, entrepreneur but most of all a user who, at the same time, is your potential visitor, follower, happy customer and dedicated brand advocate.

-New to SEO?
-Learn more about Search Engine Optimization!
-Download this free Beginner’s Guide to SEO.
+Learn more about SEO!
+Read this Must-Read Guide to Enterprise SEO.